Disabilities and Dyslexia Service (DDS)

 Get in touch with DDS to book a screening test appointment or to see a DDS Adviser to discuss your concerns.

-To make an appointment please contact us by telephone or email:
+To make an appointment please telephone or email:

 Cancelled and missed appointments